AiMingQi/MoonShot/README.md

 ## UserFlow

-A person wants to go to the Moon.
+A person wants to go on a tour to the Moon.

-They Choose a Package
+1. User Chooses a Package

-They Choose Add-ons
+2. User Chooses Add-ons

-They Sign a Waiver
+3. User Signs a Waiver

-They Pay using Square
+4. User Pays using Square